 Top Causes of Oral Cancer

 Chewing tobacco and snuff are also among the top causes of oral cancer.
 Those who use them have an increased risk of cancer of the inner lips, cheeks, or gums.
-Smoking a pipe ups your risk of developing lip cancer.
+Smoking a pipe increases your risk of developing lip cancer and oral cavity cancer.